 The Perfect Way to Experience Alaska in the Winter

 I’ve always believed that the beauty of Alaska is the backcountry.
 In fact, I will go as far as saying if you haven’t experienced the Alaska backcountry, then you haven’t experienced Alaska.
 And there’s no better way to experience the Alaska backcountry in the winter than dogsledding and getting to know these incredible Alaska sled dogs.

 I loved these last thoughts from Courtney,

-“For the general population it’s easy to get stuck in your same routines and habits – surrounded by electronics.
+“For the general population, it’s easy to get stuck in your same routines and habits – surrounded by electronics.
 Remote Alaska is a way for you to truly disconnect.
 I feel like you don’t really know yourself unless you give yourself time to be in places like this where all that you have is your inner dialog.
-It’s easy to shut off your inner dialog when you are surrounded by electronics, work, kids, school – but when you are out here you can’t shut it off.
+It’s easy to shut off your inner dialog when you are surrounded by electronics, work, kids, and school – but when you are out here you can’t shut it off.
 Once you step off the runners that’s it, you’ve done what you need to do for the day, and you are left with yourself.
 A lot of people go their whole lives and don’t experience themselves.
 That can be scary.
 Most people never see this (motioning to the remote Slate Lake) or see themselves.”

 And finally, be prepared to get a lot of dog kisses on this trip.

 I was a guest of Travel Alaska on this trip.
 However all opinions expressed here are my own.